Once your cinema captures are transferred onto your computer, you are ready to process your volumetric footage.

 Once applied, you will notice that the play-head jumps to the sync point on the timeline and in the 3D view port and your footage is now synchronized.

 Depth & Color Alignment

-On some Azure Kinects, we have noticed a slight misalignment between the sensor depth and color, especially when your subject is more than 3 feet from the sensor.
-We are investigating this issue.
+On some Azure Kinects, we have noticed a slight misalignment between the sensor depth and color - More information is available on Microsoft's Azure Kinect SDK GitHub.
 In the meantime, we have provided an Alignment panel to solve for this potential issue in Depthkit Cinema.

 Once your Cinema footage is linked and synchronized, if you notice a slight offset between the color and depth in your take, you can solve this with the Alignment panel, located within the Cinema Capture panel.
 With this functionality, you can tweak the depth and color alignment to solve for any discrepancy that your sensor may have introduced.
 Translate, rotate, or scale can all be used to adjust as needed.

 For best results, apply any translation, rotation, or scale prior to adding a refinement mask to your clip.